-All room numbers must use a three (3) digit format (with the first digit corresponding to the building's floor level); and are assigned to each level according to the following schedule (A two (2) digit prefix is available and can be used by the college if needed - however, the printed signage must match the room number entered into FUSION):
+All room numbers must use a three (3) digit format (with the first digit corresponding to the building's floor level); and are assigned to each level according to the following schedule.
+All elements of the building's general circulation system (i.e. stairs and elevators) are always numbered with the appropriate stair/elevator number and floor level.